Our Services

 Where to Start

 As a funeral home, we are honored to provide our clients with the best service and care.
-With easy, affordable choices we give you everything you need without any unnecessary complications or fees.
+With easy, affordable cremation choices we give you everything you need in one place without any unnecessary complications or costs.
 Contact your team at Preferred Care to get started with the cremation services you need.
-Whether you're looking for direct cremation or a basic cremation with a memorial service, we're here to help.
+Whether you're looking for direct cremation (cremation without a funeral) or trying to determine basic cremation costs with a memorial service, we're here to help.

 GET A FREE QUOTE